liuhuigmail/GrowingBugRepository/README.md

 # A bug repository that keeps growing

-#Copyright

-Notably, this bug repository is based on the well-known Defects4J https://github.com/rjust/defects4j.
-We reuse its source code as well as the bugs in Defects4J.
-Currently, we also reuse its APIs (but no guarantee that such APIs would not be changed in the near future).
-The major difference is that we implement BugBuilder proposed by Jiang et al. [1], and leverage it to extract concise patches fully automatically whereas Defects4J depends on human experts to exclude bug-irrelevant changes from patches.
-As a result, our repository keeps growing automatically.

 ## Contents of this BugRepository
 This bug repository contains 835 bugs from the following open-source projects: